ebertolazzi/mexIPOPT/README_how_to_install_ipopt.md

 export ADD_FFLAGS="-fPIC -fno-common -DFUNNY_MA57_FINT"
 ~~~

-To enable the use of MA57 it is enoght to copy `config_coinhsl.h.in`
+To enable the use of MA57 it is enught modify `config_coinhsl.h.in`
-to `config_coinhsl.h` in ThirdParty/HSL/ and change
+in ThirdParty/HSL/ and change

 `#undef COINHSL_HAS_MA57`